COVID-19 Vaccine and Flu Shot Spacing: Is It Needed?

 Vaccination is the best protection against COVID-19 and the flu.
 But if you're getting a COVID-19 vaccine -- either as a booster or for the first time -- should you worry about timing it with your flu shot?
 Is it OK to get both this fall?
 And do you have to space out a COVID vaccine and a flu shot?

-Federal agencies recently authorized Pfizer-BioNTech COVID-19 booster shots for older Americans, frontline workers such as health care and safety workers and adults with underlying conditions.
-With this year's flu shots also rolling out, UH infectious disease specialist Keith Armitage, MD, says it’s perfectly fine to get both shots at the same time.
+With this year's flu shots also rolling out, University Hospitals infectious disease specialist Keith Armitage, MD, says it’s perfectly fine to get both shots at the same time.

 Health officials are warning that flu season may be more severe than normal.
-That’s because we didn’t have much of a flu season in 2020-2021, and our immunities have waned.
+That’s because we haven't had much of a flu season in recent years, and our immunities have waned.

 Dr. Armitage says flu shots reduce risk of getting the flu and significantly reduce the odds of getting severely sick if you do catch the flu.

 “Typically, we can start seeing influenza outbreaks as early as November some years,” Dr. Armitage says.
 “For sure, you should have a flu shot by November.”

 Flu season typically peaks December to February, but the virus can circulate through May.